The Shetland Pony Stud-Book Society

 Lerwick – Thursday 9th October

-(Entries close Sunday 24th August)
+(Entries closed Sunday 24th August)

 Aberdeen – Monday 13th October